Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-test-plan.md

-If enabled, if a large but < 8MB block is produced, ensure that the degenerate case of sigops heavy instructions does not unduly affect validation times above and beyond the standard expected if BUIP-HF is not enabled.
+If enabled, if a large but < 8MB block is produced, ensure that the degenerate case of sigops heavy instructions does not unduly affect validation times above and beyond the standard expected if UAHF is not enabled.